PaulBC/grid-sat-solver/README.md

 of the formats used by this package (both symbolic and dimacs).
 Comments in the symbolic file are echoed along to DIMACS so it should be possible (though not necessarily easy) to map the constraints in the final SAT problem back to the original specification.

+## Features not implemented yet, but nice to have.
+- Simple way to require equality between grid cells (and generate clauses).
+E.g. this could enforce still-life behavior on  part of a Life pattern.
+- Set grid cell values in initial generation or later (using single-literal clauses).
+- Assign region of grid cells using picture format (e.g. using `.` `*` `?`)
+- Add auxiliary variables to template.
+E.g. `STATOR <- G O` would force STATOR true if booth cell and successor are live.
+A cardinality bound on stators (one for each cell) could eliminate trivial solutions.
+- Extensions to syntax, such as expressing cardinality or symmetry in the input file.
+I have mostly avoided this because it is hard to know where to stop, and it is possible to do many of these things very concisely in Python.

+Note: I am not primarily targeting Conway's Game of Life (CGOL), since there are many competing search applications.
+Right now, I am more interested in laying out tiles with symmetries, hence my focus on which features to implement.